GsDevKit/GsDevKit_upgrade/README.md

 # Upgrading GLASS/GsDevKit Applications to GemStone 3.5.0
 ## Intro
-With the release of GemStone 3.5.0, the `$GEMSTONE/bin/upgradeImage` script step no longer uncoditionally resets the session method data strcutures for all users.
+With the release of GemStone 3.5.0, the `$GEMSTONE/bin/upgradeImage` script step no longer unconditionally resets the session method data strcutures for all users.
+The session method data structures are only reset when method recompilation is required, i.e., crossing 3.0 or 3.3 version boundaries.
-As a result, the `$GEMSTONE/seaside/bin/upgradeSeasideImage`
+As a result, the `$GEMSTONE/seaside/bin/upgradeSeasideImage` needed to change.

 ## GsDefKit_home Installation
 ```
 cd $GS_HOME/shared/repos